CharliePalm/sheepbrain/README.md

 # SHEEPBRAIN

 SHEEPBRAIN is currently an engine for playing the classic Wisconsin card game Sheepshead/Sheephead in python.
-The goal of this project is to create a neural network for classifying monte-carlo tree search nodes - this is in progress.
+The goal of this project is to create a neural network for classifying monte-carlo tree search nodes, as this is one of few non-probabilistic card games - this is in progress.

 ## Usage
 all that's supported right now is running a completely random simulation: